-Where a staff member breaches this Policy, Trinity Grammar School may take disciplinary action that may include (depending on the severity of the breach):
+Where a school staff member (permanent, fixed-term or casual) or volunteer breaches this Policy, which would in turn potentially mean non-compliance with their legal obligations, the School may take disciplinary action that may include (depending on the severity of the breach):

 - remedial education;

 - counselling;

 - increased supervision;

 - the restriction of duties;

 - notifying the Victorian Institute of Teaching; and/or

-- in the case of serious breaches, notification to the relevant child protection authority, suspension or termination of employment or termination of contract of engagement.
+- in the case of serious breaches including breaches of the law, notification to the relevant child protection authority and/or Victoria Police will occur and consideration will be given to suspension or termination of employment or termination of contract of engagement.

-Where a member of the school community (other than a staff member) breaches this policy, Trinity Grammar School may take action that may include (depending on the severity of the breach):
+Where a member of the School Community (other than a staff member) breaches this policy, the school may take action that may include (depending on the severity of the breach):

-- removal of the person from the school premises and refusal of the person to re-enter the premises for any reason; - cessation of engagement and removal of a contractor from the school premises and not allowing the contractor to be re-engaged to undertake work; - breach consequences as stated in the Parent Code of Conduct and Volunteers Code of Conduct; - consequences for parents/ carers as stated in the Conditions of Enrolment; - in the case of serious breaches, notification to the relevant child protection authority or Victoria Police.
+- removal of the person from the school premises and refusal of the person to re-enter the premises for any reason; - cessation of engagement and removal of a contractor from the school premises and not allowing the contractor to be re-engaged to undertake work; - breach consequences as stated in the Parent Code of Conduct; - consequences for parents/ carers as stated in the Conditions of Enrolment; - in the case of serious breaches including breaches of the law, notification to the relevant child protection authority or Victoria Police will be undertaken.